-When it comes to most popular tools for online diagramming, Gliffy is a hands down top favorite.
+When it comes to the most popular tools for online diagramming, Gliffy is a hands-down top favourite.
 Mostly deployed for flows & charts, it’s an amazing aide for drafting content wireframes too.
 It would be smarter to link ideas right from a Word doc or Excel Sheet & create a unified single content.
 In fact, that would be a huge time-saver.

-WriteMaps is quite a thing for sitemap-specific web service.
-A new site will always need a sitemap and here you have a tool to help you from start till the end.
+WriteMaps is quite a thing for sitemap-specific web services.
+A new site will always need a sitemap and here you have a tool to help you from start to end.
 This tool can help users write content & organize the pages smoothly in a meaningful interactive sitemap.
-All your contents would be accessible online so that it’s easier for you to share them with clients & collaborate on novel ideas.
-The fun part is that, the tool allows you to color-code the pages based on relevancy, topic or completion.
+All your content would be accessible online so that it’s easier for you to share them with clients & collaborate on novel ideas.
+The fun part is that the tool allows you to colour-code the pages based on relevancy, topic or completion.
 Everything can be transformed into PDF format for easy offline sharing.

 Be liberal to plan & try out new ideas till you finalize the content outline.
 The tips discussed here would be handy for any kind of site, be it an online store or a corporate website.Next PostPrevious Post